mixologee/tirvandor/homebrewery-files/monster-manual-homebrewery.md

 ## Haunted Battlefield

 ### Lore
 Some battlefields in the Border have seen so much death that the land itself became haunted.
 These cursed areas trap the spirits of fallen soldiers, endlessly reenacting their final battle.
-The only way to permanently end a haunted battlefield is to consecrate it with proper funeral rites—a dangerous undertaking.
+The only way to permanently end a haunted battlefield is to consecrate it with proper funeral ritesâ€”a dangerous undertaking.

 ### Tactics
 - Describe the horror and chaos